DataDog/documentation/content/logs/explore.md

 With multi-line enabled:
 {{< img src="logs/explore/multi_line_log.png" alt="Log with Multi-line display" responsive="true" popup="true">}}

-**Note**:  If present, `error.stack` attributes is displayed in priority as it should be used for stack traces.
-You can remap any stack-trace attribute value to this specific attribute by using [the attribute remapper processor](/logs/processing/#attribute-remapper).
+**Note**:  If present, `error.stack` attribute is displayed in priority as it should be used for stack traces.
+Remap any stack-trace attribute to this specific attribute with [the attribute remapper processor](/logs/processing/#attribute-remapper).

 ## Facets